1,000+ Opportunities

 Scoring criteria used to review proposals for this grant.

-Based on current listing details, eligibility includes: Public or private high schools in Oregon with forestry programs covering wood products, silviculture, harvesting, fisheries, wildlife, water, soils, and related natural resources education.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Public or private high schools in Oregon with forestry programs covering wood products, silviculture, harvesting, fisheries, wildlife, water, soils, and related natural resources education.
+Confirm the full requirements in the official notice before applying.